slack-samples/deno-timesheet-approval/README.md

 Once complete, update your local or hosted app with `slack run` or `slack deploy` to create an environment for storing your client secret.

+> :warning: Running these commands will warn you that a client secret must be
+> added for your OAuth2 provider.
+We'll take care of this in the next step!

 #### Save your Client Secret

 With your client secret ready, run the following command, replacing